-The Medici fortress was built in 1560 by order of the future Grand Duke Cosimo I de’ Medici.
-The Medici Fortress is located in the heart of Siena, it was built where stood the old Spanish fortress destroyed by the Sienese in 1552.
-The fort was designed by Baldassarre Lanci and its construction was completed in 1563 and took the current square shape with large bastions at the corners, the walls of the fort are made of bricks and stones.
+The Medici Fortress of Siena was built starting from 1560 by order of the future Grand Duke of Tuscany Cosimo I de’ Medici.
+This fortress is located in the heart of Siena, and was built where the old Spanish fortress was destroyed by the Sienese in 1552.
+The fortress was designed by Baldassarre Lanci and its construction was completed in 1563.
+Year in which the fortress took its current square shape with large bastions at the corners.
+The walls of the fortress are mainly made of bricks and stones.

 Also called Fortress of Santa Barbara this structure was built to prevent rebellions by the Sienese against the Florentine dominion, on three of the four bastions are still visible emblems of the Medici.
 The fortress has a single entrance located in the northern part, and has impressive size, excluding the ramparts it measures 180 meters long and 125 meters wide, while including in measuring the edges of the ramparts you get to 270 meters long and 200 meters width.
 The perimeter of the fortress reaches 1,500 meters long.